srikar-kodakandla/fully-automated-nifty-options-trading/README.md

-## About this project : Fully automated nifty options trading
+## Fully automated nifty options trading

 It is fully automated algo trading , It trades for you in Nifty options using Zerodha kite .
 You don't need to pay 4000 indian rupees monthly for kite api because this program uses selenium to access zerodha kite website